forge42dev/Remix-Dev-Tools/plugins/tailwind-palette/README.md

-# Icon library plugin
+# Tailwind palette plugin

 This plugin allows you to see all tailwind colors in a new tab in remix development tools, copy them and paste into code.

-<video controls="controls" src="./color-pallette.mp4" ></video>
+<video controls="controls" src="./color-palette.mp4" ></video>

 ## How to use

 ### Vite
 1. Create a plugin directory in your project. (eg on the root you can create a `your-path-here` folder)
-2. Copy the code from the plugin located in this folder. and paste it into there (eg `your-path-here/tailwind-pallette.tsx`)
+2. Copy the code from the plugin located in this folder. and paste it into there (eg `your-path-here/tailwind-palette.tsx`)
 3. Specify the plugin directory in your vite config via the `pluginsDir` option:

 ```js